 \section{Main results}

 We now present our main results.
-Recall that any arithmetic additive function $f:\N\rightarrow\R$ is determined by its values in the set $\mathcal{P}$, as the prime decomposition yields the identity
+Recall that any completely additive function $f:\N\rightarrow\R$ is determined by its values in the set $\mathcal{P}$, as the prime decomposition yields the identity

-for all positive integer $k$.
-Next we narrow down the type of additive functions we will be considering in this paper.\\
+for all positive integers $k$.
+Next we narrow down the type of completely additive functions we will be considering in this paper.\\

-\textit{Additive embeddings of real functions.}\\ Relation~\eqref{eq:additivedef} shows that an additive arithmetic function is completely determined by its values on prime powers, that is, on arguments of the form $p^{\ell}$, where $p$ is a prime and $\ell$ a non-negative integer.
-Beyond this basic restriction, we are free to assign these values in any consistent manner.
-In particular, given an arbitrary real function $\psi$ defined on $\mathbb{R}_{+}\to\mathbb{R}$, we define the induced completely additive function $\iota[\vartheta]:\mathbb{N}\to\mathbb{R}$ by
+\textit{Completely additive embeddings of real functions.}\\ Relation~\eqref{eq:additivedef} shows that a completely additive arithmetic function is completely determined by its values on primes.
+In particular, given a real function $\vartheta:\mathbb{R}_{+}\to\mathbb{R}$, we define the induced completely additive function $\iota[\vartheta]:\mathbb{N}\to\mathbb{R}$ by

-thus embedding the real function $\psi$ into the space of additive arithmetic functions through the rule~\eqref{eq:additivedef}.
-This perspective gives the theory a familiar analytical flavor, allowing additive functions to be modeled by real-valued maps on a continuous domain.\\

-This embedding, however, comes with a caveat.
-While $\psi$ is now defined on the extended domain $\mathbb{R}_{+}^{2}$ rather than on $\mathcal{P}\times\mathbb{N}_{0}$, certain natural algebraic identities that hold in the discrete setting may fail to persist in the extended one.
-For instance, on the restricted domain $\mathcal{P}\times\mathbb{N}_{0}$ we naturally have

-since both pairs correspond to the same numerical value of the prime power.
-This property, however, need not hold automatically for all $(x,y)\in\mathbb{R}_{+}^{2}$.
-To preserve this compatibility, we may impose that $\psi$ remain constant along the level sets of the mapping